kaushikkts/notes-management/README.md

 📖 Usage

-🆕 Creating a Note: Click on "New Note" and start typing.
+🆕 Creating a Note: Click on "Start a blank document" and start typing.

 📡 Real-time Collaboration: Share the note link with others for seamless teamwork.

-🧠 AI Assistance: Use AI-powered features for text generation and summarization.
+🧠 AI Assistance: Use AI-powered features for category suggestions.

 📂 Saving & Organizing: Notes are automatically saved and can be categorized.

-🤝 Contributing

-We welcome contributions!
-To contribute:

-Fork the repository

-Create a feature branch (git checkout -b feature-name)

-Commit your changes (git commit -m "Added new feature")

-Push to the branch (git push origin feature-name)

-Open a Pull Request

-📜 License

-This project is licensed under the MIT License.

-📩 Contact

-For questions or feedback, reach out to your-email@example.com.

-Enjoy seamless note-taking and real-time collaboration! ✍️🚀